ec-jrc/lisflood-utilities/README.md

 	1. reduces fracforest, fracirrigation, and fracrice if sum exceeds fracother;
 	1. recalculates fracother as the residual; and
 	1. subsets all data to the template map area.
-	Finally, the fractions are converted to netCDF-4 format (one file for each RCP-SSP combination and fraction).

 # System requirements